Wings of Witness

 in placing waves of tab feathers, spreading WINGS of WITNESS into a masterful form.

-he combined energy of hundreds of onsite helpers provided a metamorphosis
+The combined energy of hundreds of on-site helpers provided a metamorphosis

 that was fluid and uplifting, touching many who participated, deeply.